snur206/reading-notes/102/class2notes.md

 Cd space .. takes back one space

-# of Dots takes back directory

 Hit tab to auto complete

 []- items are optional, may run the command w/ or w/o them

 Normal file ( - ) Directory ( d )

 ( /etc )- tells ls not to list current directory  but list the directories contents

 Command line will give you a prompt that will be displayed